tybolescs/SeniorProject/README.md

 # SeniorProject
-Data Analytics using Python Code to Assess NFL Players
+Data Analytics which Assess NFL Players with the use of Python